Thrinkler/A-Ecosystem/README.md

 # A-Ecosystem

 ![Atari_photo](assets/atari_cover.png)
+(Oh my God, I'm a freaking fan of Atari covers)

 A-Ecosystem (Artificial Ecosystem) is a digital laboratory where simple bots evolve to survive.
 These 'robots' compete for limited resources and, upon